 Please Note: You are viewing the non-styled version of Ohio Department of Rehabilitaion and Correction.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-The Ohio Department of Rehabilitation and Correction, through the Division of Parole and Community Services, promotes safe, secure, and humane jails by assisting local officials in their efforts to comply with the "Minimum Standards for Jails in Ohio," and providing them information regarding current trends in technology, operations, construction, and best practices in the area of community corrections.
+The Ohio Department of Rehabilitation and Correction, through the Bureau of Adult Detention, promotes safe, secure, and humane jails by assisting local officials in their efforts to comply with the "Minimum Standards for Jails in Ohio," and providing them information regarding current trends in technology, operations, construction, and best practices in the area of community corrections.
 This assistance is accomplished through research, inspections, technical assistance, compliance monitoring, and appropriate support to correct operational and physical barriers that may hinder compliance with minimum standards.

 |770 West Broad Street||615 Superior Avenue|